 Reporting on Vault File Manager Users

 When a user connects to a vault in Vault File Manager, the Vault File Manager User object creates or updates their record with the date they last connected and the version of Vault File Manager they used.
-Admins can see which users are using Vault File Manager by navigating to Business Admin > Vault File Manager Users.
+Admins can see which users are using Vault File Manager by navigating to Business Admin > Objects > Vault File Manager Users.
 Admins can also create a custom report type for the Vault File Manager User object.

 About Vault File Manager Statuses